umerbhutto/Data-Science-Projects/README.md

 ## Kaggle - Bike Sharing Demand
 Description: A Kaggle dataset showing the demand of bikes at various times in NYC

+## Kaggle - Binary Prediction of Smoker Status using Bio-Signals
+Description: Use binary classification to predict a patient's smoking status given information about various other health indicators.

 ## Kaggle - Graduate Admissions
 Description: A dataset where you predict the chance of admission in graduate school based on various factors and characteristics